-- 55. An 81-year-old woman presents to the ED with acute onset of shortness of breath shortly before arrival.
-She refuses to answer other questions but repeatedly states that she is feeling short of breath.
-Her initial vitals include a HR of 89 beats per minute, a BP of 168/76 mm Hg, and a RR of 18 breaths per minute with an oxygen saturation of 89% on room air.
+- 53. An 81-year-old woman presents to the ED with acute onset of shortness of breath just before arrival.
+She refuses to answer questions for the interview, but repeatedly states that she is feeling short of breath.
+Her initial vitals include a HR of 89 beats per minute, a BP of 168/76 mm Hg, and an RR of 18 breaths per minute with an oxygen saturation of 89% on room air.
 A portable chest x-ray appears normal.
 Her physical examination is unremarkable, except for a systolic ejection murmur.
-After obtaining intravenous access, placing the patient on oxygen and a monitor, which of the following procedures should be performed first?
+Intravenous (IV) access is successfully obtained.
+After placing the patient on oxygen and a monitor, which of the following should be performed first?

 - a.
-Basic metabolic panel
+Evaluation of troponin level

 - b.
-D-dimer
+Evaluation of D-dimer level

 - c.
 Rectal temperature

 - d.
 Repeat chest x-ray

 - e.
 ECG

-- 56. A 30-year-old man is brought to the ED by emergency medical service (EMS) in respiratory distress.
-His initial vitals include a HR of 109 beats per minute, a BP of 180/90 mm Hg, and a RR of 20 breaths per minute with an oxygen saturation of 92% on room air.
+- 54. A 30-year-old man is brought to the ED by emergency medical service (EMS) in respiratory distress.
+His initial vitals include a HR of 109 beats per minute, a BP of 180/90 mm Hg, and an RR of 20 breaths per minute with an oxygen saturation of 92% on room air.
 A chest x-ray shows a bilateral diffuse infiltrative process.
 A subsequent toxicologic screen is positive.
 Which of the following agents is most likely responsible for this patient's presentation?

 - a.
 Cannabis

 - b.
 Opioid

 - c.
 Crack cocaine

 - d.
 Methamphetamine

-- e Alcohol
+- e.
+Ethanol

-- 57. A 26-year-old woman presents to the ED with acute onset of dyspnea after falling down a few steps.
-The patient denies any loss of consciousness and just reports feeling short of breath.
+- 55. A 26-year-old woman presents to the ED with an acute onset of dyspnea after falling down a few steps.
+The patient denies any loss of consciousness and reports feeling short of breath.
 Her initial chest x-ray appears normal; however she continues to be symptomatic with stable vital signs.
 Which of the following procedures should be performed next?

 - a.
 Repeat upright chest x-ray

 - b.
 Inspiratory and expiratory chest radiographs

 - c.
 Chest CT scan

 - d.
 Chest thoracostomy

 - e.
 Chest thoracotomy